matloff/pydsm/README.md

 * POSIX (Linux, variants of Unix including macOS, etc.)
 * Python 2 is supported, but Python 3 is recommended

-To install the SharedArray package, one can do:
+You can install py-dsm via the `pip` command:

 ```
-pip install SharedArray
+pip install py-dsm
 ```

 ## Authors